 This is how we do it here at Rainbow Bearded Dragons.
 All babies and Juveniles that are sold were housed in clear Plastic Totes.
+The Dragon will need to go into a regular reptile cage at it's new home.
+This is normally glass or melamine.
+Do not put Dragons in a wire cage.It will not hold heat to get the basking and cool side temps correct.It is not a proper cage setup for a Bearded Dragon.
 If you are putting your new dragon in Glass cages, most of you will.
 Please cover the sides and back of the cage with white paper towels and just leave the front view uncovered.
 This will allow your new dragon to adjust faster.
 Please keep your new dragon in his cage for the first few days except for soaking and a few 5-10 minute handling..This will help him adjust faster from relocation stress.

 Can still pet him in his cage.
 New dragons need to stay calm and settle into his new home before a lot of handling.
 Settling in, relocation stress can take a few hours most cases to a couple weeks extreme cases.
 This is normal but mine start eating usually within a few hours of arrival.
 Eating will increase over the first week of arrival.
 Be sure to soak your new dragon on second day of arrival and NOT STRAIGHT OUT OF THE BOX.
 Can soak on first day if weather is hot in your area to hydrate the dragon from shipping and stress later on in the day.